-Having separate hospitals for emergency and planned care would help to make sure that more patients are taken quickly by ambulance to the right place for the right care and treatment.

-West Midlands Ambulance Service and Welsh Ambulance Service take patients from across Shropshire, Telford & Wrekin and mid Wales to our two hospitals.
-Both organisations have been involved in the Future Fit process and support the delivery of this public consultation.
+Having separate hospitals for emergency and planned care would help to make sure that more patients are taken quickly by the right place for ambulance to the right care West Midlands Ambulance Service and Welsh treatment.
+Ambulance Service take patients from across Shropshire, Telford & Wrekin and mid Wales to our two hospitals.
+Both organisations have been involved in the Future Fit process and support our consultation.
 Detailed discussions will continue with the two ambulance services throughout the consultation process and beyond.